 When it comes to accommodations, there are many different types of options in Alaska.
 I grew up here traveling around the state, and one of my favorite things to do is stay at a local house with local flavor.
 I love that you can stay in an authentic log cabin with a wood stove or have oceanfront views watching whales and sea otters play.

 Whether I book with VRBO or choose to stay at a hotel, it all really boils down to where I’m going and what type of experience I want to have.
 If I’m going somewhere for just a night, typically in a city, I usually want something with convenience and breakfast included.
 For the most part, cities have a lot of hotels and offer competitive rates, so that’s why often I’ll look for a hotel or hostel when booking city accommodations.

 What is VRBO? – Owned by Homeaway, VRBO is very similar to Airbnb and typically more common in Alaska.
-With VRBO, only entire homes and apartments are listed (versus a single room), so you can rest assured that the place is all yours.
+With VRBO, only entire homes and apartments are listed (versus a single room), so you can be rest assured that the place is all yours.

 In Alaska, there aren’t as many hotel options so I pretty much always recommend a home rental (unless you’re staying in Anchorage, in which I’d recommend the downtown Hotel Captain Cook).

 There are some definite perks to booking a VRBO.
 Unlike a hotel, there’s a much higher level of personalization and you are getting a more authentic experience.
 If traveling with your family or a group, it’s also usually much more cost-effective to stay in a 3-bedroom house versus booking 3 hotel rooms.